Fallout from the Phil Zone: Content

-The album includes a 30+ minute version of "In The Midnight Hour".
+The album includes a nearly 32-minute-long version of "In The Midnight Hour".
 Lesh said that he picked it because someone accused them of playing it for 45 minutes.
 He then tried to find the longest version.
-The album also includes "Hard To Handle" from an audience tape recording made by Harvey Kaslow and Craig Todd of the 8/6/71 concert at the Hollywood Palladium.
-The audience recording was chosen because of the high quality.
+The album also includes a high-quality audience recording of "Hard to Handle" from the 8/6/71 concert at the Hollywood Palladium.